 The preliminary consolidated financial and operational information included in this prospectus reflects management's estimates based solely upon information available to us as of the date of this prospectus and is the responsibility of management.
 The preliminary consolidated financial results presented above are not a comprehensive statement of our financial results for the three months ended September 29, 2023 and September 30, 2022 and have not been audited, reviewed or compiled by our independent registered public accounting firm, Deloitte & Touche LLP ("Deloitte").
 Accordingly, Deloitte does not express an opinion and assumes no responsibility for, and disclaims any association with, such preliminary consolidated financial results and operational information.
 The preliminary consolidated financial results presented above are subject to the completion of our financial closing procedures, which have not yet been completed.
 Our actual results for the three months ended September 29, 2023 and September 30, 2022 will not be available until after this offering is completed and may vary from these estimates.
-For example, during the course of the preparation of the respective consolidated financial statements and related notes, additional items that would require adjustments to be made to the preliminary estimated consolidated financial results presented above may be identified.
+For example, during the course of the preparation of the respective consolidated financial results presented above may be identified.
 While we do not expect that our actual results for the three months ended September 29, 2023 will vary materially from the preliminary consolidated financial results presented above, there can be no assurance that these estimates will be realized, and estimates are subject to risks and uncertainties, many of which are not within our control.
 See "Risk Factors" and "Special Note Regarding Forward-Looking Statements."